 No camping is permitted ANYWHERE on the refuge.
 No overnight backpacking, no overnight kayaking, no car camping, no RV camping, etc.

 Several Kayak shuttle services are available in the area.
 Companies such as Desert River Kayak Outfitters and Jerkwater Canoe Company will provide this service and rental boats.
-Due to strong river current a shuttle is necessary to do Topock Gorge.
+Due to the strong river current, a shuttle is necessary to do Topock Gorge.
 A shuttle is not required to kayak in the calm waters of Topock Marsh.

 NO FEES are charged to enter the refuge.